flutter/website/src/codelabs/index.md

   by adding a backdrop with a menu that filters products by the selected category.

+* [Adaptive Apps in Flutter][]<br>
+  Learn how to build a Flutter app that adapts to the platform that it is running on, be that Android, iOS, the web, Windows, macOS, or Linux.

+[Adaptive Apps in Flutter]: {{site.codelabs}}/codelabs/flutter-adaptive-app
 [animations]: {{site.pub}}/packages/animations
 [Basic Flutter layout concepts]: {{site.url}}/codelabs/layout-basics
 [Building Beautiful Transitions with Material Motion for Flutter]: {{site.codelabs}}/codelabs/material-motion-flutter